3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 #### Obtain list of keys you signed

-Following procedure looks through keyring, so it should be prepared in evironment which is used to signing operations.
+Following procedure looks through keyring, so it should be prepared in environment which is used to signing operations.
 For Qubes OS it would be vault VM.

 ```shell